emanuelegiona/ns3-ext-process/manual/3-usage.md

 "TimedAccept"
 ```

-Flag indicating whether to apply a timeout on socket accept(), implementing 'Timeout' and 'Attempts' settings; only if a non-zero timeout is specified.
+Flag indicating whether to apply a timeout on socket accept() / connect (), implementing 'Timeout' and 'Attempts' settings; only if a non-zero timeout is specified.

 - Default value: `BooleanValue(false)`